ROCm/rocDecode/docs/reference/rocDecode-sw-decoder.rst

 ``rocDecDecodeFrameHost()`` is used to submit frames for software decoding. ``rocDecDecodeFrameHost()`` takes the decoder handle and the pointer to the ``RocdecPicParamsHost`` struct and initiates the video decoding. ``RocdecPicParamsHost`` is populated with the decoded frame information.

 The ``pfn_sequence_callback`` callback is triggered when a format change occurs or when a new sequence header is encountered.
-This callback needs to be registered in any application that uses the software decoder and its implementation needs to call ``rocDecReconfigureDecoderHost()`` to reconfigure the decoder to handle the new sequence or format.
+This callback must be registered in any application that uses the software decoder and its implementation must call ``rocDecReconfigureDecoderHost()`` to reconfigure the decoder to handle the new sequence or format.

 ``rocDecGetDecodeStatusHost()`` can be called to query the decoding status of a frame.
 The result of the query is either ``rocDecodeStatus_Success``, if decoding is complete, or ``rocDecodeStatus_InProgress``, if decoding is still in progress.

 The ``pfn_display_picture`` callback is triggered when a frame has been decoded.
-This callback needs to be registered by any application that uses the software decoder and its implementation needs to call ``rocDecGetVideoFrameHost()``. ``rocDecGetVideoFrameHost()`` returns the decoded frame's host memory pointer.
+This callback must be registered by any application that uses the software decoder and its implementation must call ``rocDecGetVideoFrameHost()``. ``rocDecGetVideoFrameHost()`` returns the decoded frame's host memory pointer.
 The decoded frame can then be further processed using this pointer.

 ``rocDecGetVideoFrameHost()`` provides a way to access the decoded frame in host memory.
-This is a blocking call that only returns once frame decoding and memory mapping is complete.
+This is a blocking call that only returns once both frame decoding and memory mapping are done.
 It returns the host memory pointer as well as information about the :doc:`output surface type <../conceptual/rocDecode-memory-types>`.

 If the output surface type is ``OUT_SURFACE_MEM_DEV_INTERNAL``, meaning intermediate GPU memory, the direct pointer to the decoded surface is provided.
 If the requested surface type is ``OUT_SURFACE_MEM_DEV_COPIED`` or ``OUT_SURFACE_MEM_HOST_COPIED``, the internal decoded frame is copied to another buffer, either in device memory or host memory.